 Use this procedure to turn on real time billing (RTB) auto-recovery.

 Auto-recovery allows RTB to automatically recover from a billing transfer failure with the data and processing management system (DPMS) after exceeding the allowable number of retry attempts.
 Auto-recovery performs the following functions:

-- sends a 10 MB test file to the DPMS to analyze the cause of the file transfer failure - moves partial .tmp files on the DPMS to a partial file directory
+- sends a 10 MB test file to the DPMS to analyze the cause of the file transfer failure - moves some of the .tmp files on the DPMS to a temporary file directory